cdpadilla42/chrisdpadilla.com/_posts/raspberrysnowcone.md

 [Listen on Youtube](https://youtu.be/os9zPoqv-Pw)

 Recording a new album!
-Bit of a rock ballade vibe
+Bit of a rock ballad vibe